-Bathurst Regional Council supports the protection and conservation of our roadside vegetation.
-Often, endangered or threatened plant and animal species are found within such areas which increases the need to protect road reserves.
-As well as aesthetically pleasing as you drive along country roads, it is important to look after these areas as they provide habitat for native animals and act as important wildlife corridors for animals moving between areas of bushland, for example, the pair of tawny frogmouths (as pictured top right) along Boundary Road reserve.
+Bathurst Regional Council supports the protection and conservation of roadside vegetation.
+As well as being aesthetically pleasing as you drive along country roads, it is important to look after these areas as they conserve remnant native vegetation and provide habitat for native animals.
+They can also act as important wildlife corridors for animals moving between areas of bushland.
+Roadside reserves can also contain threatened plant and animal species which increases the importance of managing these areas well.

 In conjunction with Local Land Services (LLS), an awareness video has been produced about the conservation of Roadside vegetation, click this link to watch.